Zollverein: Initial efforts at a single-toll system

 During the Napoleonic Era, efforts in the Rhineland toward economic unity had mixed success.
-The Confederation of the Rhine, and the other satellite creations of Napoleonic France, sought to establish economic autarky in European trade.
+The Confederation of the Rhine, and the other satellite creations of Napoleonic France, sought to establish autarky in European trade.
 By 1806, as Napoleon I sought to secure his hegemony in Europe, the Continental System offered a semblance of unified effort toward a widespread domestic market for European goods.
 However, the main purpose of the Continental System was military, not economic.
 Napoleon wanted a trade embargo against Britain, through which he hoped to wreck the British economy.
 The combination of war and isolation from Britain's trading system destroyed markets for external raw materials and for manufactured goods, resulting in the near ruin of the Central European economy.
 Especially hard hit were the trading economies of the Lowlands and Rhineland states, which had relied heavily upon imports of raw materials from throughout the world, and on the export of finished products.
 The domestic markets in Central Europe were not large enough to sustain consumption of their own production.
 These problems were dramatically exacerbated by the numerous excise taxes and tolls which were the main source of state income.
 Reduction in trade meant the near bankruptcy of the smaller states.

 At the Congress of Vienna in 1814 and 1815, diplomats – principally those from the Great Powers – confirmed the remapping of Europe, and broadly, the rest of the world, into spheres of influence.
 Central Europe, or German-speaking Europe, remained largely within the influence of the Austrian Habsburgs, balanced at the periphery by the Russian empire in the east, and the French in the west.
 Prussia was expected to play some role in these spheres of influence, but the ambiguities of the Austrian and Prussian relationship were unresolved.
 The German states retained autonomy; however, the old imperial institution of the Reichstag was converted to the form of a Confederation Diet, to meet in Frankfurt.
 The Habsburg archdukes, now Emperors of Austria, were to serve as permanent presidents of this institution.
 Isolated voices, such as Joseph Görres and Freiherr vom Stein, called for the abolition of domestic tolls and the creation of a German tariff on imports.
 The mandate from the Vienna Congress, however, established the German Confederation, but did not deal with the economic circumstances, nor did it make any effort to achieve economic and trade standardization.
 Instead, the articles that established the Confederation suggested that trade and transportation questions be discussed at a later date.